MPA Admission Requirements

 In addition, international applicants must provide a completed financial statement demonstrating evidence of having at least $27,000 (USD) to pay normal expenses for one year at Evergreen.
 International applicants must contact the Office of Admissions for more information about international student application procedures.

-If you are interested in the Tribal Governance Concentration, please contact Puanani Nihoa, Student Services Assistant MPA Tribal cohort, at (360) 867-6202.
+If you are interested in the Tribal Governance Concentration, please contact Puanani Nihoa, Assistant Director MPA Tribal cohort, at (360) 867-6202.
 For information about either the Public and Non Profit Administration concentration or the Public Policy concentration, please contact Randee Gibbons, Assistant MPA Director- General cohort, at (360) 867-6554.